exasol/saas-api-python/doc/requirements/design.md

 ## Design decision: Generated API Interface

-This design document prefers a generated API interface as
+We prefer a generated API interface as
 * It includes the complete API without additional overhead.
 * It allows to update the generated code with low effort.
 * It allows to check if the current client is outdated in an automated way,